What are Production-Linked Incentive Schemes and How Will They Improve India’s Manufacturing Capacity?

 - All implants: Cochlear implants, hip implants, knee implants, spinal and neuro-surgical implants, urogynecologic surgical mesh implants, hernia surgical mesh implants, cerebral spinal fluid (CSF) shunt systems, implanted pacemakers, insulin pump, implanted neuro-stimulated device like deep brain stimulator, intraocular lenses, heart valves, stents etc.

-- Specialty steel: Approved with an outlay of INR 63.22 billion (US$849.85 million), the main implementing agency of this scheme will be Ministry of Steel.
-This scheme the central sector scheme will be implemented for a five-year period, from 2023-24 to 2027-28.
-The five categories of specialty steel that have been selected in the PLI scheme are coated/plated steel products, high strength/wear resistant steel, specialty rails, alloy steel products and steel wires and electrical steel.
+Approved with an outlay of INR 63.22 billion (US$849.85 million), the main implementing agency of this scheme will be Ministry of Steel.
+This scheme will be implemented for a five-year period, from FY 2022-23, with the incentive to be released from FY 2023-24.
+The initial year may be delayed by up to two years in case of specific product categories.
+The release of the incentive will be from FY 2023-24 to 2027-28 (FY 2025-26 to FY 2029-30 in case of deferment by two years).
+The five categories of specialty steel that have been selected in the PLI scheme are coated/plated steel products, high strength/wear resistant steel, specialty rails, alloy steel products and steel wires, and electrical steel.
+Guidelines were released in November 2021 and the ministry has opened the window for applications.

 - PLI scheme for Key Starting Materials (KSMs)/Drug Intermediates (DIs) and Active Pharmaceutical Ingredients (APIs) (PLI 1.0)